Other Funding Options

 - Student usually needs a cosigner.

-- Visit our Private Loans webpage for more information, including tips, when to apply, comparing the PLUS Loan to private loans, comparing private lenders, and search resources.
+- Visit our Private Loans webpage for more information, including tips, when to apply, comparing the PLUS loan to private loans, comparing private lenders, and search resources.

 - Interest rates are fixed.
 Visit the Federal Student Aid website on student loan interest for the most up-to-date information on current interest rates for federal loans.

-- Borrowers can begin applying for PLUS Loans starting in May for the following academic year at the Federal Student Aid website.
+- Borrowers can begin applying for PLUS loans starting in May for the following academic year at the Federal Student Aid website.

 - Visit our Federal Parent PLUS Loan webpage or Federal Graduate PLUS Loan webpage for more information and frequently asked questions.